 she too will welcome us.

-After everyone did what her or she wanted to do, we walked back to our car and went to a restaurant.
+After everyone did what her or she wanted to do, we walked back to our car and drove to a restaurant.
 To celebrate the day of birth of our third daughter.
 Without her being present.
 Very strange.
 But also very good to do.
 And also very strange.